5 Easy Ways to Automate Your Finances and Make Money Management Less Stressful

 Full disclosure: I’m a bit of a control freak.

 I don’t think I’m overbearing or bossy, but I definitely get stressed when I’m affected by something outside of my control.

 The idea of half my grade being in someone else’s hands gave me stomach pains.

-But I have to admit, automation is one of the best things I did to take control of our finances.
+But I have to admit, automation is one of the best things I did to take control of our personal finances.

 It’s easy to say “I’ll save whatever’s left at the end of the month,” but when we do that, how often do we actually have anything left?

-But if you’re interested in having more control over your money, here are 5 ways to start automating your finances.
+But if you’re interested in having more control over your money, here are 5 easy steps to automate your finances.

-The easiest way to get started with automation is the one that gets you your money faster – direct deposit.
+The first step to automate your finances is the one that gets you your money faster – direct deposit.

 Not only does it save you time not having to drive to the bank or find an ATM, but it can also save you money.